 There is no license, but there is an application that must be

 submitted, a home inspection and possible product testing.
-See the
+Within two weeks of receipt of your application, a Food Regulatory Specialist

 Other Requirements section below.